PranavAga/C_shell/README.md

     -   #### pastevents execute <index>

         Execute the command at position in pastevents (ordered from most recent to oldest).
+- ### proclore
+    Format:<br>
+    ```proclore <pid>```<br>
+    Obtain information regarding a process.
+If an argument is missing, prints the information of the shell.

+    Following information is printed:
+    - PID
+    - Process Status (R/R+/S/S+/Z)
+    - Process group
+    - Virtual Memory
+    - Executable path of process

+    Process states :
+    - R/R+ : Running
+    - S/S+ : Sleeping in an interruptible wait
+    - Z : Zombie

+    The “+” signifies whether it is a foreground or background process, i.e., add “+” only if it is a foreground process.
+## System commands
+    Bash commands handled by execvp() is also handled.
+    -   #### Foreground processes
+        Control of terminal is handed over to this process for the time being while it is running.
+Time taken by the foreground process and the name of the process is printed in the next prompt if process takes > 2 seconds to run.

+    -   #### Background processes
+        Any command invoked with “&” is treated as a background command, but is not actually a background process.
+The shell will spawn that process but doesn’t hand the control of terminal to it.
+Whenever a new background process is started, the PID of the newly created background process is printed.
+Whenever background process finishes, a message displays (after command is entered), all background processes ended between the last command run.

 ## Errors
 -   Whenever an error occurs, 'ERROR' is displayed in red, while the description is displayed in pruple.